BV and BFV for the H-twisted Poisson sigma model: The BV formulation with a connection

 In this section we construct the BV extension of the $H$-twisted Poisson sigma model ab initio.
-Similarly to the previous section, we intend to present the resulting BV-action in a local patch (on the target manifold) without connection coefficients, in terms of superfields combining them into a joint object, and also provide an expression that uses the connection coefficients.
-Explicitly covariant component fields will be postponed to later work.
+This is done also for pedagogical reasons.
+Similarly to the previous section, we intend to present the resulting BV action in a local patch (on the target manifold) without connection coefficients, in terms of superfields combining them into a joint object, provide an expression that uses the connection coefficients, and reformulate the latter functional in terms of manifestly covariant component fields.

 But instead of starting with the gauge symmetries in their ''naive form'', see Eqs.\ \eqref{trafoX}, \eqref{gaugetransformation02a}, and \eqref{trafoAf}, it turns out to be advantageous to already include the connection coefficients from the very beginning.
 The reason for this is twofold: First, in contrast to the Poisson sigma model, which is the HPSM for $H=0$, we cannot put the connection coefficients in \eqref{deltaAnabla} to zero altogether; it is only the torsion-free part of $\nabla$ that is at our disposal for a choice, its torsion is fixed, see Eq.\ \eqref{Gamma}.
-Thus, one can view \eqref{deltaAnabla} even as a slightly more concise form of writing for \eqref{trafoAf} where we only abbreviate the expression $- \tfrac{1}{2} \pi^{km} H_{mij}$ by the symbol $\Gamma^k_{ij}$.
-The local formulas without connection can, moreover, be obtained from those ones by this mere replacement and we will do so at some point.
+Thus, one can view \eqref{deltaAnabla} even as a slightly more concise form of writing \eqref{trafoAf}, where we only abbreviate the expression $- \tfrac{1}{2} \pi^{km} H_{mij}$ by the symbol $\Gamma^k_{ij}$.
+The local formulas without connection coefficients can, moreover, be obtained from those ones by this mere replacement and we will do so at some point.
 Second, and more importantly, the use of a connection from the very beginning provides the possibility of a geometrical interpretation of otherwise lengthy expressions.
-This will become particularly obvious when encountering the tensor $S$ below, which has a clear geometrical meaning relating the connection $\nabla$ to the Lie algebroid structure on $T^*M$---when written locally for a vanishing torsionfree part of the connection coefficients, this becomes an otherwise completely meaningless, lengthy, and noncovariant expression in terms of $H$, $\pi$, and their derivatives.
+This will become particularly obvious when encountering the tensor $S$ below, which has a clear geometrical meaning relating the connection $\nabla$ to the Lie algebroid structure on $T^*M$---when written locally for a vanishing torsion-free part of the connection coefficients, this becomes an otherwise completely meaningless, lengthy, and non-covariant expression in terms of $H$, $\pi$, and their derivatives.